 Katharine Van Dusen is an experienced litigator who focuses on complex business and commercial disputes in state and federal courts.
-Her representations include real estate and construction disputes, telecommunications cases, and white collar matters, as well as complex commercial disputes.
+Her representations include real estate and land use disputes, employment and white-collar matters, as well as complex commercial cases.

 Katharine focuses on solving the problems her clients face.
 She has tried multiple matters to verdict and has successfully defended trial court decisions on appeal.
 Katharine’s clients come from a variety of industries, and her practice takes into account the scope of the dispute and the needs of the client to tailor an appropriate litigation strategy.

 Prior to joining the firm, she clerked for the Honorable Vaughn R. Walker of the United States District Court for the Northern District of California.

 Katharine is a member of the State Bars of California and Illinois and the Bar Association of San Francisco.
 From 2015-2018, she was a member of the Edward J. McFetridge American Inn of Court.
 Katharine chairs the firm’s pro bono committee and has an active pro bono practice.

 Katharine received her A.B. with high distinction in political science and German from the University of Michigan.
 She earned her law degree cum laude from Northwestern University School of Law, where she was an editor of the Northwestern University Law Review.
 While in law school, Katharine served as a judicial extern for the Honorable Mark R. Filip of the United States District Court for the Northern District of Illinois.